rajeski/rajeski/README.md

 1. Devised and built a holistic Career Change Guide for (early-career) end-to-end or modular (mid-career onward), post-Front End Web Development bootcamp, job-search readiness.

-2. Deliver ongoing support for Mimo’s, worldwide, learning-community with group webinars and 1:1 Career Coaching Calls, etc.
+2. Delivered ongoing support for Mimo’s, worldwide, learning-community with group webinars and 1:1 Career Coaching Calls, etc.

 3. Mimo's graduates have accepted a range of opportunities from established firms to Start-up organizations across the globe.